Apiiyu/VueJS-UIKit/README.md

-# 🌟 Vue 3 Starter With Vite
+# 🌟 VueJS3 - UIKit

-This project built with Vue, TypeScript, and TailwindCSS.
+This project is used for learning VueJS 3 with Typescript and Tailwind CSS.

 ## Starter Introduction